 “During this difficult time, it is important to look after our emotional and physical wellbeing.
 The Healthy Hyndburn Campaign will highlight the many areas of support available on our doorstep and also give people the tools to identify if others may need support and how they can access this.”

-Sara Britcliffe, MP for Hyndburn and Haslingden added:
+Sara Britcliffe, MP for Hyndburn added:

 “As a Hyndburn resident myself I know how lucky we are to live in an area with so much outdoor space available.
 I am looking forward to getting involved with celebrating this and joining our community in focussing on our overall health during this difficult time.